truongducthang/angular-webpack-aot/README.md

-# angular-webpack-aot
+# Angular application with Webpack

-A simple skeleton that supports AOT for Angular app with Webpack using @ngtools/webpack.
-This repository doesn't aim to be a ready to use skeleton for serious application but to be an explanation of how to use ngtools/webpack effectively to enable AOT in your angular app with webpack.
+A simple skeleton for an Angular app with Webpack.
+This repository doesn't aim to be a ready to use skeleton for serious application but to be a very easy to understand example of:

+* Development mode with webpack-serve for watching source change
+* Production mode with ngtools/webpack to enable AOT
+* Lazy loading configuration
+* Incorporation of external javascript libraries (e.g. jquery, timepicker, etc.. )
+* Incorporation of style libraries from npm (e.g. bootstrap, simple-line-icon)